Deep Note

-The Deep Note is the sound trademark of THX Ltd., being a distinctive synthesized crescendo that glissandos from a relatively narrow frequency spread (about 200–400 Hz) to a broader frequency spread (of about three octaves).
-It was created by James A. Moorer, a former employee of Lucasfilm's Computer Division in late 1982.
+The Deep Note is the sound trademark of THX, being a distinctive synthesized crescendo that glissandos from a relatively narrow frequency spread (about 200–400 Hz) to a broader frequency spread (of about five octaves).
+It was created by James A. Moorer, a former employee of Lucasfilm's Computer Division (later known as Pixar Animation Studios) in late 1982.
 The sound is used on trailers for THX-certified movie theaters, home video releases, video games, and in-car entertainment systems.

 The Deep Note was partially previewed on the opening track of the 1983 album The Digital Domain: A Demonstration, where it was included among sound effects that were combined with the Deep Note itself.
-The Deep Note debuted later that same year at the premiere of Return of the Jedi in Los Angeles.
+The Deep Note debuted later that same year at the premiere of Return of the Jedi in L.A.

 Description

 The U.S. trademark registration for the first version of the sound contains this description of it:

 In 1992, the Deep Note was registered as a trademark by the United States Patent and Trademark Office.

 The sound is perceived as louder than it actually is; sound designer and re-recording mixer Gary Rydstrom explains that, "from a technical standpoint, 'Deep Note' just feels loud because it has a spectrum of frequencies that grows from small to large."

 Although Moorer had initially claimed that the score consisted of about 20,000 lines of code, he subsequently corrected the statement and elaborated: